 Verse 18: Here is wisdom.
 Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is Six hundred threescore and six.

-Summary of chapter 13: The end of chapter 12 left us with the “remnant” of the good woman’s “seed” being pursued “into the wilderness” at the time of the future dark age where she will be “nourished” for 1260 days or 3 1/2 years “from the face [or literal presence] of the” devil.
-This chapter provides the background for that last day scenario telling us how and why such a development will transpire.
+Summary of chapter 13: The end of chapter 12 left us with the “remnant” of the good woman’s “seed” being pursued “into the wilderness” at the time of the future Dark Age where she will be “nourished” for 1260 days or 3 1/2 years “from the face [or literal presence] of the” devil.
+This chapter provides the background for that last day scenario, telling us how and why such a development will transpire.
 Its basic structure rests on two symbolic beasts, one from the “sea,” the other from the “earth.”
-While the sea beast receives is power and authority from the dragon, causing “all the world to wonder,” the earth beast, who has lamb-like horns, yet speaks like a dragon in opposition to its horns suggests an ambivalence of character.
-There is a striking parallel to this confederacy in Daniel 11:30 , 31 where the “vile person“ “shall . . . have intelligence with them that forsake the holy covenant” which the earth beast once held sacred.
+While the sea beast receives its power and authority from the dragon, causing “all the world to wonder;” the earth beast, who has lamb-like horns, yet speaks like a dragon in opposition to its horns, suggests ambivalence of character.
+There is a striking parallel to this confederacy in Daniel 11:30 and 31 where the “vile person” shall “have intelligence with them that forsake the holy covenant” which the earth beast once held sacred.
 Together “they shall pollute the sanctuary of strength . . . and they shall place the abomination that maketh desolate.”
 Clearly, that “abomination” is parallel to the “mark” and “image to the beast” depicted in this chapter.
-Requiring all to worship that image on pain of economic sanction and even death, we see here to be the test that the people of God must have before they are sealed.
-This is the same scenario already briefly referred to under the fifth seal of Revelation 6:9-11 where the martyrs of history were instructed to “rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled.”
+Requiring all to worship that image on pain of economic sanction, and even death, we see here to be the test that the people of God must have before they are sealed.
+This is the same scenario already briefly referred to under the fifth seal (Revelation 6:9-11) where the martyrs of history were instructed to “rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled.”

 Note that the metaphoric “bottomless pit” is depicted seven times in Revelation 9:1, 2, 11; 11:7; 17:8; 20:1, 3.

-For a definition, some rely heavily on this quote: “That the expression, “bottomless pit,” represents the earth in a state of confusion and darkness, is evident from other scriptures.
-Concerning the condition of the earth ‘in the beginning,’ the Bible record says that it ‘was without form, and void; and darkness was upon the face of the deep. . . .’
-Prophecy teaches that it will be brought back, partially, at least, to this condition. . . .
+For a definition, some rely heavily on this quote: “That the expression, ‘bottomless pit,’ represents the earth in a state of confusion and darkness, is evident from other scriptures.
+Concerning the condition of the earth ‘in the beginning,’ the Bible record says that it ‘was without form, and void; and darkness was upon the face of the deep.’
+Prophecy teaches that it will be brought back, partially at least, to this condition. . . .
 Here is to be the home of Satan with his evil angels for a thousand years.”
-(Great Controversy pages 658, 658) That definition is well suited for Revelation 20:1, 3 where Satan and his angels roam the earth alone for a millennium without any living human beings to tempt or molest on the earth.
-But, that definition does not satisfy what we find in Revelation 9:1, 2, 11; 11:7 and 17:8 where the wicked are still alive!
-For example, in Revelation 9:4-6, “those men which have not the seal of God in their foreheads” live in agonizing pain for “five months” and long for “death, and shall not find it, and shall desire to die, and death shall flee from them” after Abaddon who was “given the key of the bottomless pit” (Revelation 9:1, 2, 11) had opened it.
-The only satisfactory definition, in my mind, is that the “bottomless pit” is a metaphor for post probationary time, the events that follow the casting down of the censer in Revelation 8:5 and the release of the “four winds of the earth” of Revelation 7:1.
+(Great Controversy pages 658, 659) That definition is well suited for Revelation 20:1, 3 where Satan and his angels roam the earth alone for a millennium without any living human beings to tempt or molest on the earth.
+But that definition does not satisfy what we find in Revelation 9:1, 2, 11; 11:7 and 17:8 where the wicked are still alive!
+For example, in Revelation 9:4-6, “those men which have not the seal of God in their foreheads” live in agonizing pain for “five months” and long for “death, and shall not find it, and shall desire to die, and death shall flee from them,” after Abaddon, who was “given the key of the bottomless pit” (Revelation 9:1, 2, 11), had opened it.
+With these factors in mind, it would appear that in these texts the “bottomless pit” is a metaphor for post probationary time, the events that follow the casting down of the censer (Revelation 8:5) and the release of the “four winds of the earth” (Revelation 7:1).

-“This is the test that the people of God must have before there sealed.
+“This is the test that the people of God must have before they are sealed.
 All who prove their loyalty to God by observing his law, and refusing to accept a spurious Sabbath, will rank under the banner of the Lord God Jehovah, and will receive the seal of the living God.
-Those who yield the truth of heavenly origin, and accept the Sunday Sabbath, will receive the mark of the beast.”
-(1888 Materials page 701; Manuscript Releases Vol.15, page 15; SDA Bible Commentary Vol.7, page 976)
+Those who yield the truth of heavenly origin and accept the Sunday Sabbath, will receive the mark of the beast.”
+(1888 Materials by E.G. White, page 701; Manuscript Releases by E.G. White, Vol. 15, page 15; Seventh-day Adventist Bible Commentary, Vol.7, page 976)

 from “therion” (Strong’s #2342) KJV – beast 42, wild beast 3, venomous beast 1; 46, 1) an animal, 2) a wild animal, wild beast, beast, 3) metaph. a brutal, bestial man, savage, ferocious”